ckallum/All-In-One-Twitter-Bot/README.md

-# Twitter-Bot-using-Tweepy
+# Twitter-Bots-using-Tweepy
-A twitter bot that automatically replies to and retweets tweets sent by subscribed users using the Tweepy API
+Twitter Bots that can automatically reply/retweet/like/follow selected users and their tweets using the Twitter Python API Tweepy.